Channel Adoption Pathways and Post-Adoption Behavior: Appendix to Summary Statistics

 \subsection{Event 2: Black Friday}

-In this section, we present the descriptive statistics for customers in the sample for the Black Friday event.
+In this section, we present the descriptive statistics for customers in the sample for the Black Friday event, supplementing those in \S\ref{ssec:summary_stats}.
 We first summarize demographics in Table \ref{tab:black_friday_gender_state_percentage}.
-Next, in Tables \ref{tab:black_friday_pre_adoption_summary_stat} and \ref{tab:black_friday_post_adoption_summary_stat}, we show customer-level summary statistics of average purchase variables over the pre-adoption and post-adoption period, respectively.
+We also report customer-level summary statistics for average purchase variables during the post-adoption period in Table \ref{tab:black_friday_post_adoption_summary_stat}, complementing the pre-adoption statistics shown in Table \ref{tab:pre_adoption_stacked} in \S\ref{ssec:summary_stats}.
 Finally, in Table \ref{tab:black_friday_post_adoption_quartile}, we present more detailed summary statistics (e.g., median and quartiles) for all three groups during the post-online-adoption periods (i.e., between December 1st, 2019 and October 31, 2020).
 Note that the counts of \textit{organic adopters} and {\it Black Friday adopters} from Table \ref{tab:black_friday_post_adoption_quartile} slightly differ from the raw count based on our cohorts' definition because 79 (2.58\% of) \textit{organic adopters} and 24 (1.74\% of) {\it Black Friday adopters} churned before 2019-12-01, and therefore are not observed in the post-Black Friday panel.
 Including these customers does not affect our identification of post-online-adoption ATT, and the estimation results remain the same.